-Cauliflower tabbouleh is a fresh, simple and colourful low carb version of the classic Lebanese salad.
+This cauliflower tabbouleh uses cauliflower rice for a fresh, simple and colourful low carb version of the classic Lebanese salad.
 It’s a great keto, gluten free and paleo salad for summer and makes a great side dish for a BBQ.

 A fresh combination of parsley, mint, cucumber, onions, cauliflower rice and tomatoes are seasoned with lemon juice for a green and fragrant salad.
 Once you have all your vegetables and herbs chopped it is quick to assemble and best served fresh.